 There’s a second motivation to this story: keeping my brand strong.
 On a daily basis, I receive at least 10 emails from companies offering to send me products for free in exchange for a blog post or social media share.
 If I shared a photo of every free box of cereal I got in the mail or every free apple peeler or case of cheese, I would literally have zero brand authority.
 Imagine if one day I was talking about one brand of hummus and the next day talking about another.
 What if one day I was sharing an organic, craft-made granola company then two days later a big box of sugary cereal from a big brand?
 How much faith would you have in The Lemon Bowl?
 What sort of expert would I be?

 In order to keep my brand strong, I have to decline 90% of the opportunities that come my way.
-Just this past week I turned down two opportunities that would have paid my mortgage for the next three months (possibly more – I didn’t even begin the negotiations.)
+Just this past week I turned down two opportunities that would have paid my mortgage for a while (possibly more – I didn’t even begin the negotiations.)
 If any of you reading this are self employed, you know how hard it can be to turn down business.
-When you don’t have a set paycheck, it cane be quite nerve-wracking to turn away money.
+When you don’t have a set paycheck, it can be quite nerve-wracking to turn away money.
 What if the offers dry up?
 What if nothing else comes my way and I can’t pay my bills?

 Why?
 Most of my readers do not live locally.
 In fact, less than 7% of my readers live here in Michigan.
 At the end of the day, I have one goal: to share useful content to my readers.
 As much as I’d love a free date night with my husband, it simply doesn’t seem helpful to share about it with my readers who don’t live within driving distance of the restaurant.

-Is it too late to get started in today’s over-saturated blogger market?
+Is it too late for food bloggers to get started in today’s over-saturated blogger market?

 Absolutely not!
 There is only one you and no one else will blog about that chocolate chip cookie or write about that recent family vacation the same way you will.

 Stay in your own lane.
-I repeat, stay in your own lane.
 Don’t worry about what others are doing with their blogs or what others are thinking about you.
 If you’ve ever struggled with other people’s opinions (I certainly have!), listen to this podcast immediately.
 Simply stay in your own lane and do what sets YOUR soul on fire.
 Authenticity is a hot word these days and for good reason.
 A little authenticity goes a long way in today’s “Instagram-Worthy” world.

 Don’t blog about a poke cake just because you know it would go viral if you wouldn’t, in fact, ever be caught dead shoving boxed pudding into a boxed cake.
 Just as I appreciate it when my baking blogging friends don’t post healthy recipes once a year in January to capitalize on the healthy living season, I’m sure they appreciate it when I don’t post cookie recipes that I’d never actually eat just to make extra cash in December.